joetrav12/rym2letterboxd/README.md

-# RYM to Letterboxd Importer
+# RYM to Letterboxd Migration Tool

 Convert your exported [Rate Your Music](rateyourmusic.com) film catalog into a format ready for import into [Letterboxd](themoviedb.org).